checkout/checkout-sdk-java/README.md

 See https://api-reference.checkout.com/ for the API docs on which this SDK is based.

-*** Warning: While we approach version 1.0.0 there could be breaking changes between minor version releases ***

 ## How to use

 #### Importing from Maven Central